hallojoe/xml-sitemaps/Casko.AspNetCore.XmlSiteMaps/Package/README.md

 #### Create a XML sitemap index:

 When multiple XML sitemaps exist you will need at least one XML sitemap index.
+This show how to create an XML sitemap index:

 ```
 public class XmlSiteMapIndexService : IXmlSiteMap<XmlSiteMapIndex>